habitat-sh/habitat/www/source/blog/2017-08-15-Packaging-a-Website-with-Nginx-and-Habitat.html.md

 ---
-title: Packaging a Web Site with Nginx and Habitat
+title: Packaging a Website with Nginx and Habitat
-date: 2017-08-11
+date: 2017-08-15
 tags: packaging, nginx, websites
 category: Web Applications
 author: Chris Nunciato
 classes: body-article
 ---

-I build a lot of web sites, and until somewhat recently, my workflow would usually go something like this:
+I build a lot of websites, and until somewhat recently, my workflow would usually go something like this:

 1. Have an idea.
-1. Build a web site.
+1. Build a website.
-1. Fumble through getting version 1 of the web site out into the world.
+1. Fumble through getting version 1 of the website out into the world.
 1. Briefly celebrate before wondering how to get version 2 out into the world to fix all the bugs I shipped in version 1.

 Fortunately, I work on the Habitat project, so these days I spend less time wondering how I'm going to ship my web projects, and more time actually developing them (although I still ship more than my fair share of bugs).

-In this post, I'll show you how to package a simple web site with Habitat and serve it with the [Nginx web server](http://nginx.org/en/).
+In this post, I'll show you how to package a simple website with Habitat and serve it with the [Nginx web server](http://nginx.org/en/).

-## Start with a Simple Web Site
+## Start with a Simple Website

-We'll compose our web site by building two Habitat packages &mdash; one for the web site, one for the server.
+We'll compose our website by building two Habitat packages &mdash; one for the website, one for the server.
 We want to be able to ship these packages independently of one another, so let's start by creating a folder with a subfolder for each of them:

     $ cd ~
     $ mkdir -p hello-hab/site hello-hab/server